electron/website/docs/latest/tutorial/tutorial-2-scaffolding.md

 ```

 At this point, running your Electron application's start command should successfully
 open a window that displays your web page!

-Each window created by your app will run
+Each web page your app displays in a window will run in a separate process called a
-in a separate process called a **renderer** process (or simply _renderer_ for short).
+**renderer** process (or simply _renderer_ for short).
+Importantly, renderer processes
-Renderer processes behave very similarly to regular websites.
-This means you can use the same
-JavaScript APIs and tooling you use for typical front-end development, such as using [webpack]
+have access to the same JavaScript APIs and tooling you use for typical front-end web
-to bundle and minify your code or [React][react] to build your user interfaces.
+development, such as using [webpack] to bundle and minify your code or [React][react]
+to build your user interfaces.

 <!-- :::tip sandboxing
 One important thing from the code above is `sandbox: true`.
 The sandbox limits the harm that malicious